-This is one of the and there’s lots you can do to dispel it — join societies, try volunteering, start your own club.
+This is one of the most common first-year student doubts, and there’s lots you can do to dispel it — join societies, try volunteering, start your own club.
 A good way to begin, though, is by recognising what makes you feel so different.
 Chances are high that there’s a lot of people who feel the same.

 “I’m already falling behind, and it’s only going to get harder”

 Even aside from all doubts and pressures and questions, university is tough.
 It’s mentally and physically demanding, and those that don’t accept this and put the appropriate measures in place are those who it impacts the most.

 That being said, worrying is not going to make it any easier.
 Sure, a little concern is good to keep yourself on your toes, but if you’re dwelling on how little you’ve done and how far you’ve got to go, it’s not going to do you any favours.